Angelica-M/SimpleTweet/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [ ] User can logout of their Twitter account

 ## Video Walkthrough